 Set the item’s “Base Unit of Measure” to the smallest unit you’d like to process with. – For example, If you were to set up an item with a base unit of measure of “Dozen”, but then later needed to sell it by the “each”, you’d be forced to sell .0833333 DOZEN whenever you needed to post a transaction in “each”.
 Tracking inventory in decimals is never a good idea.
 Instead, setting up the item with a base unit of measure of “each” and a secondary unit of measure of “Dozen” would allow you to conduct all transactions in whole numbered units.

-Avoid setting up generic items. – From my experience, setting up a generic items can cause more trouble than they are worth.
+Avoid setting up generic items. – From my experience, setting up generic items can cause more trouble than they are worth.
 Counting such items can be nearly impossible.
 Further, unless the item is serialized or has a very flat cost fluctuation, recording reasonable COGS on sales of generic items can be challenging at best.

 Understand the implications of enabling the “Automatic Cost Adjustment” feature. – In an earlier post, I described the “Automatic Cost Adjustment” feature.
-While your order entry person(s) may not be aware of it, with this feature enabled, NAV can/will post additional inventory adjustment that aren’t even related to the document that the user is currently trying to post.
+While your order entry person(s) may not be aware of it, with this feature enabled, NAV can/will post additional inventory adjustments that isn’t even related to the document that the user is currently trying to post.
 Due to the great benefit of keeping a more real-time account of inventory costing, I almost always recommend enabling this feature.
 That said, I typically make two additional suggestions.

 - Roll both the “General Ledger Setup” and “User Setup” posting date restrictions forward together.
-Since NAV looks to the “General Ledger Setup” posting date restrictions when determining what posting date to use on inventory costing adjustments, as a general rule, I suggest that the “General Ledger Setup” posting date restrictions be moved forward at the same time that the user specific (user setup) posting date restrictions are rolled forward.
+Since NAV looks to the “General Ledger Setup” posting date restrictions when determining what posting date to use on inventory costing adjustments, as a general rule, I suggest that the “General Ledger Setup” posting date restrictions be moved forward at the same time that the user-specific (user setup) posting date restrictions are rolled forward.
 This will ensure that your users won’t have to deal with confusing posting date errors that reference mysterious posting dates.